Northwest Horticultural Council

 IV.
 TARIFFS

-As agreed under the Dominican Republic-Central America-United States Free Trade Agreement, the tariff rate for U.S. apples, pears and cherries is zero.
+As agreed under the Dominican Republic-Central America-United States Free Trade Agreement, the tariff rate for U.S. apples, pears, and cherries is zero.

 In order for importers to obtain this preferential duty-free rate, a Certificate of Origin must be provided.
 See section Chapter V, Section E for more information.